The Link Between LEMS and Cancer

 • Impact of LEMS on quality of life

-• Results of treatment of LEMS symptoms using immunosuppressive and neuromuscular junction modulating therapies
+• Results of treatment of LEMS symptoms using immunosuppressive and neuromuscular junction-modulating therapies

-Study design41
+Study design40

 • Observational study using data collected between July 1998 and October 2015

-• 150 patients diagnosed with LEMS, based on characteristic clinical features, and confirmed by either the presence of antibodies to voltage-gated calcium channels or abnormal decrement and 60% increment on repetitive nerve stimulation
+• 150 patients diagnosed with LEMS, based on characteristic clinical features and confirmed by either the presence of antibodies to voltage-gated calcium channels or abnormal decrement and 60% increment on repetitive nerve stimulation

-• 59% of patients (85) had an associated lung cancer
+• 59% of patients (n=85) had an associated lung cancer

 Survival